brave/browser-laptop/docs/state.md

     type: number
   },
   lastAppVersion: string, // version of the last file that was saved
-  ledgerInfo: {
-    address: string, // the BTC wallet address (in base58)
-    amount: number, // fiat amount to contribute per reconciliation period
-    balance: string, // confirmed balance in BTC.toFixed(4)
-    bravery: {
-      fee: {
-        amount: number, // set from `amount` above
-        currency: string // set from `currency` above }
-    }, // values round-tripped through the ledger-client
-    btc: string, // BTC to contribute per reconciliation period
-    buyURL: string, // URL to buy bitcoin using debit/credit card
-    countryCode: string, // ISO3166 2-letter code for country of browser's location
-    created: boolean, // wallet is created
-    creating: boolean, // wallet is being created
-    currency: string, // fiat currency denominating the amount
-    error: {
-      caller: string, // function in which error was handled
-      error: object  // error object returned
-    }, // non-null if the last updateLedgerInfo happened concurrently with an error
-    exchangeInfo: {
-      exchangeName: string,  // the name of the BTC exchange
-      exchangeURL: string // the URL of the BTC exchange }, // information about the corresponding "friendliest" BTC exchange (suggestions welcome!)
-    hasBitcoinHandler: boolean, // brave browser has a `bitcoin:` URI handler
-    passphrase: string, // the BTC wallet passphrase
-    paymentIMG: string, // the QR code equivalent of `paymentURL` expressed as "data:image/...;base64,..."
-    paymentURL: string, // bitcoin:...?amount={btc}&label=Brave%20Software
-    reconcileFrequency: number, // duration between each reconciliation in days
-    reconcileStamp: number, // timestamp for the next reconcilation
-    recoverySucceeded: boolean, // the status of an attempted recovery
-    satoshis: number, // confirmed balance as an integer number of satoshis
-    transactions: [{
-      ballots: {
-        [publisher]: number // e.g., "wikipedia.org": 3
-      }, // number of ballots cast for each publisher
-      contribution: {
-        fee: number, // bitcoin transaction fee
-        fiat: {
-          amount: number, // e.g., 5
-          currency: string // e.g., "USD"
-        }, // roughly-equivalent fiat amount
-        rates: {
-          [currency]: number //e.g., { "USD": 575.45 }
-        },  // exchange rate
-        satoshis: number, // actual number of satoshis transferred },
-      count: number, // total number of ballots allowed to be cast
-      submissionStamp: number, // timestamp for this contribution
-      viewingId: string, // UUIDv4 for this contribution }], // contributions reconciling/reconciled
-    unconfirmed: string // unconfirmed balance in BTC.toFixed(4) },
   modalDialogDetail: {
     [className]: {
       object // props